Dynasty Warriors: Main series

 In Dynasty Warriors 5, a relatively more realistic Musou Mode is introduced for each character.
 Instead of participating in the entire set of their kingdoms' events, the characters appear only in certain battles that they had fought in, as according to the novel or factual history.
-Therefore, characters will start at different points in time and they may never have opportunities to encounter some of the other characters (e.g.: Zhuge Liang will never meet Lü Bu or Dong Zhuo in his Musou Mode).
+Therefore, characters will start at different points in time and they may never have opportunities to encounter some of the other characters (e.g. Zhuge Liang will never meet Lü Bu or Dong Zhuo in his Musou Mode).
 In between stages there are some dramatic cutscenes, in which the character will express their thoughts on the situation, adding a more personal touch and keeping the player updated on the events.
 Besides, a character's Musou Mode may end before the unification of China at any point of time, stopping for most at their historical point of death.
-However, some characters such as the three founders may continue to participate in battles that occurred after their deaths (e.g.: Cao Cao appearing in Battle of Wuzhang Plains), representing an extended leadership under more successful circumstances.
+However, some characters such as the three founders (Liu Bei, Cao Cao, and Sun Jian) may continue to participate in battles that occurred after their deaths (e.g. Cao Cao appearing at the Battle of Wuzhang Plains), representing an extended leadership under more successful circumstances.

 In Dynasty Warriors 8, an "if" route is added for each country.
 By fulfilling conditions in previous battles, the player can unlock a hypothetical route for each country where it manages to achieve what it failed to do in actual history.
 For example, the player can help Wei avoid defeat in the battle of Chibi and unite China with all Wei characters alive.

 Dynasty Warriors 9 sought to introduce an "open world" style of gameplay.